Accedo-Global-Solutions/accedo-control-sdk-js/README.md

     - add examples and check they all work (`npm run example`)
     - document any public API with JSDoc comments and generate the new doc (`npm run doc`)

-### Testing code in browser
+### Testing code in the browser

-Open the `sample.html` file in your browser.
+Make sure to build as mentionned above, then open the `sample.html` file in your browser.

 On an OSX shell, you can use `open sample.html`.
+To serve it on a local web server, you can use `php -S localhost:9000` or `python -m SimpleHTTPServer 9000` if you have php or python binaries available on your path.
+Other options include Apache, Nginx, and Node-based servers such as [`http-server`](https://www.npmjs.com/package/http-server) or [`static-server`](https://www.npmjs.com/package/static-server).

 The sample includes the polyfills necessary for older browsers (those that do not support ES6).

 ## More information & Links